coolesting/seimtra/README.md

 ### Step 02, Creating a module

-This is modular structure application that consist of some variety of modules.
+This is a modular structure application that consists of some variety of modules.
 It divides all function into each module.
 So, whatever we want to do something, we need to create a new module in order to collect the same application.